iwright/react-boilerplate/README.md

 * `brew install node`
 * `brew install webpack`

-####Install required packages:
+#### Install required packages:
-From our app, change directory so we are in *.npm*.
+From our app, change directory so we are in **/.npm**.
 Install the required dependencies for the project, they are

 * Babel
 * React